tougheye/Stedi_Airflow_data_pipeline/README.md

 On the Airflow web server UI, use `airflow` for both username and password.

-* After completing these steps, run the DAG to ensure all tasks are successfully executed.

 ## Getting Started with the Project
 1. The project template package comprises three key components:
    * The **DAG template** includes imports and task templates but lacks task dependencies.